The Jura E6 and Jura E8 both come from Jura’s E-Series, which represents the brand’s mid-range line of products.

 The Jura E8 can brew 17 different specialty drinks, which might even be more than your local coffee shop has on offer.
-This includes everything from a perfect espresso shot to latte macchiato with an extra shot, all at the touch of one button.
+This includes everything from a perfect espresso shot to a latte macchiato with an extra shot, all at the touch of one button.

 The Jura E6, on the other hand, has 7 beverage options.
-A closer look at the menu shows that it really only makes 3 distinct coffee drinks: espresso, coffee, and cappuccino.
+A closer look at the menu shows that it really only makes three distinct coffee drinks: espresso, coffee, and cappuccino.
 Double brews of espresso and coffee, hot water, and a portion of milk make up the rest of the menu.

 The E8 also has a bypass chute for brewing a single cup of pre-ground coffee.
 This can be a nice option for occasional decaf brews.

 In terms of variety, the E8 is a clear winner.

 Both the E6 and E8 allow coffee lovers to customize brew strength, temperature, and amount of water and milk foam.

 The E8 has a greater level of programmability, with 10 levels of brew strength and three temperatures.
 The E6 model, on the other hand, has eight levels of coffee strength and two available temperatures.